taylorsegell/Diabetes-Predictor-Application/README.md

 ## Learning Outcomes
-Through the demonstration of deploying machine learning applications with IBM Cloud Pak for Data and WML, users will gain insights into the following areas:
+Through the demonstration of deploying machine learning applications with IBM Cloud Pak for Data and watson<span
+            style="color: blue;font-weight: 400;">x</span>.ai and WML, users will gain insights into the following areas:

-**Machine Learning Model Development**: Understanding the construction, training, feature selection, data preprocessing, and hyperparameter tuning of machine learning models using IBM Cloud Pak for Data and Jupyter Notebooks.
+**Machine Learning Model Development**: Understanding the construction, training, feature selection, data preprocessing, and hyperparameter tuning of machine learning models using IBM Cloud Pak for Data and watson<span
+            style="color: blue;font-weight: 400;">x</span>.ai and Jupyter Notebooks.

 **Tool Proficiency**: Becoming proficient in Anaconda, Jupyter Notebooks, Scikit-learn, Pandas, and Seaborn, which are widely used tools in the machine learning community.